Incontinence pad

-An incontinence pad is a small, impermeable multi-layered sheet with high absorbency that is used in the incontinence and health-care industries as a precaution against fecal or urinary incontinence.
-It is generally made of cotton if washable, or nonwoven fabric paper if disposable.
-Incontinence diapers (or incontinence nappies) are a common incontinence pad.
-Incontinence pads are usually placed in an undergarment or on a bed or chair under a person.
+An incontinence pad is a small, impermeable multi-layered sheet with high absorbency that is used in the incontinence and health-care industries as a precaution against urinary incontinence..
+They should not be confused with pull or tape on adult diapers that are used for heavier incontinence and bowel incontinence.
+They are generally made of cotton if washable, or nonwoven fabric paper if disposable.
+Incontinence pads are placed in an undergarment or on a bed or chair under a person.
 Incontinence pads are manufactured in light and heavy grades which offer a range of absorbencies, often referred to as a 'working capacity', which refers to the true absorbency an incontinence pad offers when in use.
-These sorts of pads can come as panty-liners, inserts, pads or even available as replacement underwear.
+These sorts of pads can come as panty-liners, inserts, or pads.

-In the UK, chair or bed-based protective pads, known as chair pads or bed pads, are commonly used in healthcare settings where incontinence may be an issue.
+Chair or bed-based protective pads, known as chair pads or bed pads, may be used to protect pieces of furniture from urine leakage in place of or in addition to pads and other incontinence products.
 They are usually constructed in layers of quilted absorbent fabric and alternating liquid impermeable plastic or polyurethane.
 Products containing polyurethane are generally considered better as they provide a waterproof backing, whilst still allowing air to circulate reducing the risk of rashes and sores.